 I knew there must be a way to deal with the problems of modern construction cheaply & efficiently.
 My experiences with various building systems showed panelization of the building shell to be the most effective way to:

-- utilize the efficiency of industrial mass production techniques to control cost
+- Prefab: Utilize the efficiency of industrial mass production techniques to control cost

-While panelized construction is compelling, the panels themselves have issues.
-Junctions are a problem, as it is complicated to obtain structural continuity using panels; furthermore, they are not aesthetically pleasing and have the stigma of being “cheap.”
+While panelized construction is compelling, normally the panels themselves have issues.
+Junctions are a problem, as it is complicated to obtain structural continuity using finished panels; furthermore, they are not aesthetically pleasing and have the stigma of being “cheap.”
 Joints can admit moisture and weather, and the strength of panelized building normally relies on fasteners.
-Fastened connections eventually fail, as they are only as strong as the material surrounding them.
+Merely fastened connections eventually fail, as they are only as strong as the material surrounding them.

 I have designed for and personally built with various types of panels, and so have experienced their various characteristics: